jaydeelew/CompareAI/docs/features/RATE_LIMITING_IMPLEMENTATION.md

    - For anonymous (unregistered): IP count + models ≤ 10? ✓
    - For authenticated free: usage + models ≤ 20? ✓
    - For authenticated paid: usage + models ≤ tier limit? ✓
-   ↓
+   - If Extended tier: Also check Extended tier limit separately ↓
 5. If limit would be exceeded:
    → Return 429 error with specific message